NY AG Letitia James Indicted On Fraud Charges At Urging Of Trump-Picked Attorney: Report

-A federal grand jury in Virginia indicted James for one count of bank fraud, according to NBC News.
+A federal grand jury in Virginia indicted James for one count of bank fraud on Thursday, Oct.
+9, at the urging of interim US Attorney Lindsey Halligan, according to NBC News.

 The case stems from alleged mortgage fraud first raised by Trump-appointed housing official Bill Pulte in connection with a Virginia home where James’ niece lives, according to the outlet.